 The Baltic Nations of Estonia, Latvia and Lithuania have a rich history, vibrant culture, unique identities and their own languages.
 Latvia took its name from one of four eastern Baltic tribes, while Lithuania was the largest state in Europe at the end of the 14th century, with a territory that included present-day Belarus and Ukraine.

 Many European airlines including low-cost carriers offer flights into the three capitals of Tallinn (Estonia), Riga (Latvia) and Vilnius (Lithuania).
-While it’s possible to travel between the three nations by bus, there is only limited international bus service into the three, most notably from Germany and Russia (though at this time, 2022, we are not recommending any travel to Russia).
+While it’s possible to travel between the three nations by bus, there is only limited international bus service into the three, most notably from Germany and Russia (though at this time, in 2022, travel to and through Russia is not recommended or even available).
 There are rail links and ferry services from Sweden, Finland and Germany to all three nations.

 Canadian passport holders do not require a tourist visa to visit Estonia, Latvia or Lithuania for any stay of less than 90 days.
 All three nations are included in the 26-member Schengen area, and as such passport and visa requirements are the same as those of all other Schengen Agreement nations.
 The Schengen Area is comprised of 26 European countries which have eliminated border controls between themselves and each other Schengen nations.